oscarriojadev/reporting-automation/README.md

-# reporting-automation
+# reporting-merger
-A series of scripts aimed at automating Finance Reports.
-These scripts handle data processing by taking Excel files as input and generating Excel outputs.
-They might also support other reporting needs, scheduling, planning, and other related tasks.
+A script designed to automate the consolidation of previous Finance Reports.
+It processes original Excel files with multiple tabs and generates a consolidated, optimized Excel file with a single, unified table.